ManaIsrael/clip-board-landing-page/README.md

 ## Acknowledgments

-I would like to acknowledge My Mother Saint Mary and My Mother who bore me
+I would like to acknowledge My Mother Saint Mary.